Cysiuu/awesome-browsers/README.md

-# awesome-browser-extensions
+# awesome-browsers
-A curated list of awesome browser extensions!
+A awesome list of browsers-related stuff!